Mohammed-Nour/mcp-server-wazuh/README.md

 4.  **Processing:**
     *   The server parses the MCP command.
     *   If the command requires fetching data from Wazuh (e.g., "get latest alerts"):
-        *   The server connects to the Wazuh API (authenticating if necessary using configured credentials like `WAZUH_USER`, `WAZUH_PASS`).
+        *   The server connects to the Wazuh API (authenticating if necessary using configured credentials like `WAZUH_API_USERNAME`, `WAZUH_API_PASSWORD`).
         *   It fetches the required data (e.g., security alerts).
-        *   The server's transformation logic (`src/mcp/transform.rs`) processes each alert, mapping Wazuh fields to MCP fields.
+        *   The server's transformation logic processes each alert, mapping Wazuh fields to MCP format.
     *   If the command is internal (e.g., a status check specific to the MCP server), it processes it directly.
 5. The server sends an MCP-formatted JSON response (e.g., transformed alerts, command acknowledgment, or error messages) to the application via its `stdout`.
 6. The application reads and processes the MCP response from the server's `stdout`.